onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Scope of a Heat Orchestration Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-R-59482 A VNF’s Heat Orchestration Template **MUST NOT** be VNF instance
+R-59482 A VNF's Heat Orchestration Template **MUST NOT** be VNF instance
 specific or Cloud site specific

 ONAP provides the instance specific parameter values to the Heat
 Orchestration Template at orchestration time.

-R-01896 A VNF’s Heat Orchestration Template’s parameter values that are
+R-01896 A VNF's Heat Orchestration Template's parameter values that are
 constant across all deployments **MUST** be declared in a Heat Orchestration
 Template Environment File.